aglavic/genx/doc/source/development/mag_refl.rst

 xs_ai
      The absorption cross section for neutrons. fr
      The resonant part of the scattering length (corrections to f close to an absorption edge).
      Note that this constant is scaled with magdens before added to f.
-Note that ftot=f+magdens*fr.
+Note that ftot=f+resdens*fr.
      This is the opposite as to the definition by Stephanov and Shina, thus fr = -(F11+F1-1) fm1
      The XMCD scattering term.
 Responsible for circular dichroism. fm1=F11-F1-1. fm2